 - Send out a newsletter with a quick update on anything new in your business

 - Send out an exclusive discount offer to your most loyal customers for use during this down time

 Research New Customers

-No matter how busy you are, you need to prioritise the importance of finding new customers.
+No matter how busy you are, you need to prioritise finding new customers to help you grow your business.
 There are several ways you can do this:

 - Attend business networking meetings.
 I know what you’re thinking; you don’t have time to go to lots of meetings, drink coffee for no result.
 However, many of these are held early morning or evening, leaving your working day free.
 You might have to attend a few of these to discover which ones are potentially fruitful

 - Referrals.
 Are any of your most loyal and trusted clients in a position to refer any other business that could potentially benefit from you?
 Would they be willing to introduce them to you?

 - Look at your business sector’s trade journals and publications, local newspapers and social media with a view promoting your product, service or business